101 Things to do in Bournemouth with Babies and Toddlers – Oceanarium

 Access

-The entrance to Oceanarium is on the pedestrian Pier Approach, so small children will need to be pushed/carried from the bus or car park to the entrance.
-Inside, the layout is over two floors, which are reached via stairs.
-There is also a lift, so you could take a pushchair, but we found going without was easier.
-There is a buggy park, but only during the summer – figure that one out…
+The entrance to Oceanarium is on the pedestrian Pier Approach, so small children will need to be pushed/carried from the bus stop or car park to the entrance.
+Inside, the layout is over two floors, which are reached via stairs or a lift.
+There is a buggy park upstairs, but only during the summer – figure that one out…

 Parking

-The nearest car parks are at the BIC, where parking costs £2.00 for an hour or Bath Road South, where parking costs between £2.10-£3.30 for an hour, depending on the season.
+The nearest car parks are at the BIC, where parking costs £3.10 for an hour or Bath Road South, where parking costs between £2.40 to £3.80 for an hour, depending on the season.
 Both of these are around a 5 minute walk away.

 Opening Times